ninjaframework/ninja/ninja-core/src/site/markdown/introduction.md

 businesses and for our customers.
 Frameworks we used were mainly JEE, Spring but also Play framework (1 and 2).

 To make it clear: All these frameworks are awesome.
+We love them and enjoy working with them :)
 They are a huge help in developing large scale applications in Java.

-But for our use cases those frameworks often did not feel right for many many reasons.
+But for our particular
+use cases those frameworks often did not feel right for many many reasons.

 Somewhere in 2012 we took a deep breath and began developing ideas about the web framework of our dreams.
 How should such a framework look like?
 What are